adecang/adecang.github.io/English/Toiec/lrmt_03.md

 W1: There's been a lot of absenteeism this week.
 It's really slowing production down.
 M: There has ben a bout of flu going around.
 I guess that has something to do with it.
 W1: It's true.
 It was reported on the news this morning.
-Enven the people who took the flu vaccine are being affected.
+Even the people who took the flu vaccine are being affected.
 W2: Well, we're going to have to find some solution.
 Otherwise we're never going to reach this quarter's quota.
 M: Well, we can't change the quota.
 I'll see if I can draft in a few extra people from the Red Car plant.
 I read they've already reached theirs.